 Printed materials are like butter because putting just a little bit more into what you’re already doing can make all the difference.
 Too much can clog your arteries and triple your prep time for a course.
 Find a balance that works at your org, just don’t swear off paper altogether.
 A cheap investment can boost performance.
 Give them a structured worksheet to help capture the most important need-to-know info.
 They can use that later as a quick reference guide.

-Don’t print up an identical copy of your Powerpoint slides!
-Those kinds of materials are like something you’d eat at the fair.
+Don’t print up an identical copy of your Power Point slides!
+That much print is like something you’d eat at the fair.

 Printing every slide is totally glutinous and isn’t the best for day-to-day life.
 But give me a tool I can use to structure my takeaway items and give me a place for notes!
 Absolutely!!
 Just the right amount of printed materials can transform an online module or facilitator-led experience the same way butter turns dry bread into warm toast.